 The amount of work there is to do: All members of the development team should come together and agree on how much work there is to be done.
 If the backlog item in question is a simple webpage build, the work will be less than if it involves coding a new log-in system.

-How complex that work is: Following on from the amount of work, the team needs to define how complicated that work is.
+How complex that work is: Following on from the amount of work, with a story point, the team needs to define how complicated that work is.
 Is the task demanding purely because of the man-hours required, or because each small step is an undertaking in itself?

-The level of risk or uncertainty associated with the work: They say “nothing ventured, nothing gained” but some developments are inherently more risky than others.
+The level of risk or uncertainty associated with the work: They say “nothing ventured, nothing gained” but some developments are inherently riskier than others.
 If you’re rolling out a brand new product, the level of uncertainty will be higher than if you’re just tweaking a long-standing, successful piece of software.
+Nevertheless, this is why story points are so useful.